EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:
+Bug: Which 2 files in the folder are large is still too slow

 Update the comments in the code and the docs
 - TODO: For propositions, we need to respond with "there are more" if it is "at least" or "exactly" once we get above the level that a normal person would say "at least" for
 Clean up code

-Bug: Example33 should be set to 100 but it is way too slow for some scenarios

 Bug: Test does not capture (there are more)

 Plurals work
 Need to make these right
     - delete the only two files in the folder -> should fail